 How Does a Person Get a Peace Bond On Another Person?

-Understanding the Peace Bond Process Per Section 810 of the Criminal Code Used For Purpose of Security and Safety
+Understanding the Peace Bond Process Per Section 810 of the Criminal Code As Used For Purpose of Providing Security and Safety to Reasonably Fearful Persons

 To obtain a peace bond, the person holding a reasonable fear begins an application process that falls under the purview of the criminal court system.
 The peace bond process asks the court to issue an Order to require the person of concern, meaning the person to whom the peace bond applies, to behave in accordance to specific conditions and otherwise maintain good behaviour.
 The peace bond process is found in section 810 of the Criminal Code which says: